Skip to navigation menu Skip to content

 • Faster cycles of BEP chemotherapy for advanced tumors

-• Radiation therapy after chemotherapy for newly diagnosed tumors
+• Radiation therapy after chemotherapy for newly diagnosed germ cell tumors in the brain and spinal cord

 • Watchful waiting after surgery compared to chemotherapy for low-risk tumors